gnbond/Rectangular/README.md

 The C++03 version cannot be tested with Catch2, as Catch2 only supports C++11.
 So the `cpp03` directory contains some simple macros for unit testing and a distinct set of test cases for the C++03 version of `rectangular.hpp`. `make check` works there as well.

+Interesting note:  `decltype()` is a C++11 feature, but XCode 10 clang (purported to be clang 6) accepts it even in C++03 mode, without even a compatibility warning.
+Clang 6 (& gcc) in C++03 mode on linux correctly flag this as an error.

 ## Test Results

 ### C++11 version